defagos/defagos.github.io/_posts/2021-06-03-understanding_swiftui_layout_behaviors.md

 }
 {% endhighlight %}

-If the border is close to the simple view for some direction it has hugging behavior in this directionn, otherwise expanding behavior.
+If the border is close to the simple view for some direction it has hugging behavior in this direction, otherwise expanding behavior.

 With this method it can be verified that `Text` has hugging behavior in all directions, while `Color` has expanding behavior in all directions: